 Are you ready for your February music class lessons?
 Yes?
 No?
 Need some more activities?
 This week’s post is all about using the FEBRUARY MUSIC FREEBIE that’s in the FREE RESOURCE LIBRARY.
 I struggle with February lessons because there’s Groundhog Day, President’s Day, and Valentine’s Day all in a row.
+What to do?
+Well, no matter what the theme, it’s important to keep lessons and activities interactive.
 So I’m sharing my ideas for simple and interactive February music class lessons.

 One teaching strategy that works well in February is MUSIC STATIONS.
 After I began using Stations in my classroom, I noticed engagement and student achievement soaring!

-But planning music stations for every grade level takes a lot of energy and time.
+But- planning music stations for every grade level takes a lot of energy and time.
 So I don’t– I only use stations in two or three of my grade levels.
 For example: my 2nd, 3rd and 4th graders are doing station activities, 6th- guitars, 5th- keyboards, 1st and K are experiencing some folk dances and instrument playing activities.
-This is how I streamline my lesson planning.

-I had to find a way to streamline the use of STATIONS in my classroom because I am convinced that INTERACTIVE LESSONS are needed for today’s kids.
+After a while I realized I had to find a way to streamline the use of STATIONS in my classroom.
+I am/was convinced that INTERACTIVE LESSONS are needed for today’s kids.
 And, my kids love them.

 Stations offer the opportunity to provide a variety of learning strategies in one class time.
 That way you’re giving ALL of your students opportunities to learn.